-The One Campus, One Community project represents a time of exciting change for London Met.
+The One Campus, One Community (OCOC) project represents a time of exciting change for London Met.
 We understand that times of change can cause uncertainty, so we’ve identified a number of common questions about the project that students, staff and members of the public would like answering.

 What motivated the decision and were students consulted before?